nico-bohlinger/RL-X/rl_x/algorithms/README.md

 - Base class for all algorithms

 **\<algorithm name\>**
-- Contains either subfolders or directly the implementation of a concrete algorithm
+- Contains either subdirectories or directly the implementation of a concrete algorithm
-- It is recommended to use subfolders for each framework, e.g. PyTorch, Flax, etc.
+- It is recommended to use subdirectories for each framework, e.g. PyTorch, Flax, etc.
 - See below for more details